-Details and Specifications Reference Findings and Required or Recommended Actions Details and Specifications 7 Accessibility (continued) Easy Access Trails Recommendation: Adjust gate clear width to 36- inch minimum.
-Advisory for ABA 1017.3 from US Access Board: The 36-inch-minimum clear tread width must be maintained for the entire distance of the trail and may not be reduced by gates, barriers, or other obstacles unless a condition for exception does not permit full compliance with the provision.
-Details and Specifications 8 Sign General Recommendation: Include the following note for all trail signs to avoid encroachment on the minimum required trail width.
+Details and Specifications Reference Findings and Required or Recommended Actions Details and Specifications 8 Sign Installation General Recommendation: Include the following note for all trail signs to avoid encroachment on the minimum required trail width.
 Trail signs shall be placed in locations where they provide clear direction and do not interfere with pedestrian or vehicular traffic.
-Installation 4 Staging Area Sign Board Footing Detail Requirement: Ensure, that the lower edge of a sign or brochure box is a maximum of 27 inches above the ground where sign posts are more than 12 inches apart.
+4 Staging Area Sign Board Footing Detail Requirement: Ensure, that the lower edge of a sign or brochure box is a maximum of 27 inches above the ground where sign posts are more than 12 inches apart.